 “What?”

 Darden stretches.
 “She’s in more than one place at the same time,” he says.
 “Lots of places.
 Every so often, a Neeci splits in half, creating a copy.
 They’re all the same mind, different bodies.
-Sysianti and her kasha’re are all over the universe.”
+Sysianti and her kasha’re are all over the Universe.”

 “How many?”